arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 mean a few things:

 1. Far less disk IO / sample.
-2. Much large contiguous runs of data for a single channel.
+2. Much larger contiguous runs of data for a single channel.
 This means a lot of fast, sequential IO.
 3. Less KV operations needed for metadata (this applies to both create and retrieve queries).

 These changes ultimately result in a much higher write throughput for channels with high data rates (up in the hundreds